 Heal all has been used medicinally throughout the world for centuries.
 It is said to be antibacterial, antipyretic, antiseptic, antispasmodic, astringent, carminative, diuretic, and more.
 It is rich in antioxidants and has multiple beneficial compounds including tannin, flavonoid, thiamine, and vitamins C and K. This plant is used to treat almost any minor ailment, such as allergies, headache, sore throat, styes, aches, cold sores, etc. It can also be beneficial to the immune and digestive system, as well as wound healing and skin health.
+Heal all is a great plant to add to any medicinal garden!

 Heal all is often applied topically as a balm or salve, or consumed as a pill, tea, or extract.
 It’s also an excellent addition to salads if added raw, and can be cooked and added to soups and stews.
+Heal all is very versatile!

 To consume as a tea, bring your kettle to a light boil as you prepare your herb.
 You may use fresh or dried herb for this recipe; I recommend using 3-4 whole plants but you can adjust as needed.
 Finely break apart the plant and steep in the water for 5-10 minutes, depending on the potency you’d like.
 Once finished, remove the plant matter and adjust to your liking.
 Enjoy warm or change the recipe by infusing with cold water and other herbs for a cool, refreshing drink.
 Although this is a tea recipe, you can use it as a wound wash as well!